GibzFGC/FoxxiBot/README.md

 FoxxiBot requires that you set up a Twitch Account for it to use (if you don't have a bot account already).
 You can do this via a private browser window if you don't want to be logged out of your main account.

-The Bot also requires both:
+The Bot also requires both a:
 - [Twitch Developer Application](https://dev.twitch.tv)
 - [Discord Developer Application](https://discord.com/developers/applications)